 8. Lock in your rate.
-The exchange rate for Americans has fluctuated in recent years, with the Australian dollar sometimes worth more than the U.S. dollar.
+International exchange rates are constantly fluctuating, and they're not always in your favor.
 (See XE.com for the latest rates.)
-The best way to control costs and stick to your budget is to prepay for your hotels, airfare and tour packages in advance -- preferably in U.S. dollars -- so that last-minute currency fluctuations don't send your budget ballooning.
+The best way to control costs and stick to your budget is to prepay for your hotels, airfare and tour packages in advance -- preferably in your own currency -- so that last-minute fluctuations don't send your budget ballooning.

 9. Skip the exchange counter.
 You'll get the best exchange rates by using your credit card or withdrawing money from an ATM; that's because you'll be exchanging money at interbank rates, which tend to be 2 to 5 percent better than the rates exchange bureaus charge.
 ATMs can be found just about everywhere in Australia except the most remote towns and villages, and credit cards are accepted at many stores and restaurants.
 But beware of fees -- most banks will charge you to withdraw money at a foreign ATM or make a purchase in a foreign currency.
 One exception is Capital One, which doesn't charge its American cardholders a fee for foreign purchases.
 For more information, see The Best Way to Carry Money Overseas.

 10. Negotiate a better deal.
-Haggling is always in style at Australia's open-air markets -- you can negotiate great deals at places like Paddington Markets, the Rocks Market and the Bondi Beach Market, all in Sydney.
+Haggling is always in style at Australia's open-air markets -- you can negotiate great deals at places like Paddington Markets, the Rocks Markets and the Bondi Markets, all in Sydney.

 11. Get a refund.
 If you purchase $300 AUD or more in goods from a single retailer, you are eligible for a refund of the goods and services tax (GST) that you paid on those items.
 You must get an original tax invoice from the store where you made the purchase and present it when you depart Australia.
 For more information, visit Customs.gov.au.